What is circumcision?

 Circumcision is a less complicated operation in baby boys than it is in older boys and men4.
 Complication rates are also lower if circumcision is done to prevent disease, rather than to treat an existing problem5.

-Circumcision does not seem to result in any benefit or advantage when it comes to sexual function2,4,6.
+Circumcision does not seem to result in any benefit or disadvantage when it comes to sexual function2,4,6.

 What to do about circumcision